 Besides IFTTT, you also have Zapier, an automation service that works on triggers and actions, just like IFTTT.
-Zapier offers over 150 automatic rules too (called “Zaps”), which mainly revolve around Enterprise software, like Basecamp, Slack, Hubspot, Kissmetrics and Salesforce.
+Zapier offers over 150 automatic rules too (called “Zaps”), which mainly revolve around Enterprise software, like Basecamp, Slack, Hubspot, Kissmetrics, and Salesforce.
 (You can find all the Buffer Zaps here.)

 Hootsuite offers analytics of your social networks, while Buffer offers analytics of the posts you’ve published via the platform.
-This is mainly due to what each tool does: Hootsuite is more of a social management tool, so it’ll offer you analytics around content you post, how your social networks are performing, your social traffic (via the Google Analytics integration), and more.
+This is mainly due to what each tool does: Hootsuite is more of a social management tool, so it’ll offer you analytics around the content you post, how your social networks are performing, your social traffic (via the Google Analytics integration), and more.
 On the other hand, Buffer is primarily a publishing and scheduling tool, so all of its analytics revolves around the content you post from the platform.
 That means that content you post natively on the platform or through another tool won’t appear in Buffer.

 Buffer’s analytics dashboard is very intuitive and it’s available in its mobile app too, so you can track your content performance on the go.
-Buffer analytics is pretty much content analytics, and with the recently revamped analytics you can now get to your best and worst performing posts based on engagement (which you can filter by engagement type, e.g. retweets, favourites, replies, likes, comments, clicks), reach, and post type (i.e. image posts, link posts, text posts and your retweets).
+Buffer analytics is pretty much content analytics, and with the recently revamped analytics you can now get to your best and worst performing posts based on engagement (which you can filter by engagement type, e.g. retweets, favorites, replies, likes, comments, clicks), reach, and post type (i.e. image posts, link posts, text posts, and your retweets).
 Buffer shows you all this data in a simple and clean layout.
-All of this is exportable too, if you need to do any further analysis.
+All of this is exportable too if you need to do any further analysis.

-On the other hand, Hootsuite offers a lot in terms of analytics, which may be confusing to some of its customers: Hootsuite acquired a social analytics company called uberVu back in January 2014, and after a while it brought uberVu to its platform.
+On the other hand, Hootsuite offers a lot in terms of analytics, which may be confusing to some of its customers: Hootsuite acquired a social analytics company called uberVu back in January 2014, and after a while, it brought uberVu to its platform.
 However, as it stands today, that means that you can get your analytics in two places: through Hootsuite Core Analytics if you’re looking for the usual analytics, and through ”uberVu via Hootsuite” if you’re looking for real-time analytics.
 If you’re on the free Hootsuite tier then you only have a limited number of reports that you can run, and a few more if you upgrade to Hootsuite Pro (all reports are included in the Hootsuite Enterprise plan).

 If you’re not satisfied with the analytics from both Buffer and Hootsuite, you have the option to go for a separate social analytics tool.
 A lot of social media management tools out there will only offer you analytics for the posts you’ve created via that tool (that applies to Buffer, and in some cases Hootsuite too).
 However, a separate analytics tool will be able to report on all the content on your profile.
-If you’re choosing to go for a separate social analytics, I’ll strongly suggest the following five to you:
+If you’re choosing to go for separate social analytics, I’ll strongly suggest the following five to you:

 For further guidance on which social analytics software to get, based on your requirements, check out the Complete Guide to Analytics in Digital Marketing.